fionn/dependency-graphql/README.md

 Generate a personal access token with `repo_scope` and export it as the environment variable `GITHUB_TOKEN`.

+Install with `make install` or `make install_dev`.

-Example usage: `./dependency_graphql.py fionn/dependency-graphql`.
+Example usage: `dependency-graphql fionn/dependency-graphql`.
 This would return something like

 ```
 fionn/dependency-graphql